 Yes!
-At FWD, we offer our patients options for both full and partial dentures.
+At DFW, we offer our patients options for both full and partial dentures.
 Depending on your specific oral needs, we’ll provide you with information about your options and work with you on preventative care for the future.
 We also offer denture maintenance, relining, and more.

 What cosmetic procedures do you offer?